jedavidson/comp6771-notes/README.md

 template <typename T>
 auto algorithm(T t) -> void {
     // provided that the conditional expression is a bool constant expression itself,
-    // if constexpr can resolve which conditional branch to use at compile-time
+    // if constexpr can resolve which conditional branch to use at compile time
     // in this case, we keep the algorithm for the appropriate signedness of T, and
     // throw a static (compile time!) error if this isn't possible if constexpr(std::is_signed<T>::value) {